 Then there was the day my daughter told me she was getting her nose pierced.
 Where did I go wrong, I thought!

-Reality is, times are changing and the things that were not socially acceptable when I was growing up are now becoming more acceptable.
+The reality is, that the times are changing and the things that were not socially acceptable when I was growing up are now becoming more acceptable.

 Yet when we are raised in a certain way, it can be difficult to relate to our children who are several decades younger than ourselves.

-Energy Level to Keep Up w/ Your Adopted Child
+Energy Level to Keep Up with Your Adopted Child

 If you have already raised a child and are wanting to do it all over again, do you remember those days of running on little to no sleep?